vijaysharm/ehyo-android/README.md

   + Add support for an "interactive" mode.
 Allows for users to step and select what is applied.
     + Need to support a non-existent manifest (as an empty file)
   + Support adding build variables in the freemaker template (minApiLevel, build version, etc...)
-  + Support loading templates from disk or remote (and not just ones from the packaged JAR)
+  + Support loading templates from remote and from JAR
   + Support --<parameter> where the argument is the same as the parameter id in the template
   + Read the min- supported properties on the template object and filter out non-applicable ones during execution
+  + Should always prompt for package name
+  + Not merging providers in Manifest
   + Will not upgrade your dependency, will simply add a second instance of it

 + Write integration tests
   + for templates
   + for entire application

 + Doesn't cope well with dependencies defined as "project(':libraries:lib1')" or "files('libs/foo.jar')"

-+ Move all TODOs to Issues list.

 ##Roadmap
 + Provide a way to create a new Android application